 Sydney NSW, Bachelor of Laws/Arts

 Without the support of the Pinnacle Foundation, I would not have had amazing opportunities such as being a research assistant at the Aids Council of New South Wales, a member of the Youth Action Council at Wear it Purple and becoming the Vice-President of the Mental Awareness and Health Association.
-Furthermore, I have been able to communicate with LGBT+ professionals who are excelling in their fields by giving talks at Norton Rose Fullbright, Stockland Group and Thomson Reuters.
+Furthermore, I have been able to communicate with LGBTIQ+ professionals who are excelling in their fields by giving talks at Norton Rose Fullbright, Stockland Group and Thomson Reuters.

 My mentor, Alastair, has inspired me to achieve excellence in all aspects of life and has supported me whenever I have faced personal and academic difficulties.
 The Pinnacle Foundation has made me proud of who I am, which in turn has made me passionate about giving marginalised young people a voice.